open-telemetry/opentelemetry.io/content/en/blog/2024/hardening-the-collector-one.md

         endpoint: ${env:HOST_IP}:4317
 ```

-where the `HOST_IP` environment variable should is set to the bind address you
+where the `HOST_IP` environment variable is set to the bind address you want to
-want to use (for example, `status.podIP` on Kubernetes).
+use (for example, `status.podIP` on Kubernetes).

 Note that you are not affected if using the default configuration on the
 [OpenTelemetry Collector Helm Chart][helm-chart] or if you use the default